limberest/limberest/docs/topics/testing.md

   "message": "Test succeeded"
 }
 ```
-If you clone the [limberest-demo](https://github.com/limberest/limberest-demo) project you can run the command
+If you clone the [limberest-demo](https://github.com/limberest/limberest-demo) project, you can run the command
 above from the test/cases/ directory.

 In fact, the [limberest-js](https://www.npmjs.com/package/limberest) node module has all kinds of capabilities for